+Banquet Captain

+Banquet Server/Bartender

-Banquet Captain Banquet Server/Bartender Banquet Team Lead
+Banquet Team Lead

-- 3. The total amount of gratuities shall be apportioned between the Employer and the eligible bargaining unit employees, on the basis of 60% to bargaining unit employees, 40% to the employer. - 4.
+- 3. The total amount of gratuities shall be apportioned between the Employer and the eligible bargaining unit employees, on the basis of sixty three (63%) percent to bargaining unit employees, thirty seven (37%) percent to the Employer. - 4.
 The bargaining unit portion shall be distributed equally among the eligible bargaining unit employees, including any probationary employees. - 5.
-If a client refuses to pay a pre-negotiated gratuity, in whole or in part, the appropriate proportion, as set forth in paragraph 3, will be deducted from the bargaining unit portion. - 6.
+If a client refuses to pay a pre-negotiated gratuity, in whole or in part, the appropriate proportion, as set forth in paragraph 3, will be deducted from the Share pool. - 6.
 The calculation of all gratuity portions shall be carried out by the Employer, and a gratuity allocation sheet will be maintained for each payroll period, showing the name of each eligible employee, the total hours worked by her during the pay period, the total number of points earned by her during the pay period, and the value of one point applicable to the pay period.

 - 7. The accumulated total dollar amount of all the gratuity portions earned by an employee during any pay period, shall be indicated on her next semi-monthly pay cheque. - 8.
 In the event an eligible bargaining unit employee claims that an error has been made by the Employer in calculating the amount of her gratuity for any pay period, she may file a grievance within fourteen (14) calendar days after the date on which she received her pay cheque for the said pay period. - 9.
-In the event the Union claims that an error has been made by the Employer in distributing the bargaining unit portion, or that the portion of the gratuities paid to the bargaining unit employees did not equal sixty percent (60%) of the total amount of gratuities in any given pay period, its officers or staff representatives may file a policy grievance pursuant to the provisions of Article 21 of the parties' collective agreement.
+In the event the Union claims that an error has been made by the Employer in distributing the bargaining unit portion, or that the portion of the gratuities paid to the bargaining unit employees did not equal sixty three (63%) percent of the total amount of gratuities in any given pay period, its Officers or Staff Representatives may file a policy grievance pursuant to the provisions of Article 21 of the parties' collective agreement.